 The process involves both the German Federal Office for Migration and Refugees (BAMF) and the local foreigners’ authority.

-- Apply at the German Embassy or Consulate in the applicant’s home country (or via the German portal if already in the EU).
+- Submit your application for a long-term (Type D) visa at the German Embassy or Consulate in your home country (or via the German online portal if already in the EU).

-- The Federal Office for Migration reviews the application.
-If approved, a visa is issued for entry into Germany.
+- The Federal Office for Migration reviews your application.
+Once approved, a visa is issued for entry into Germany.

-- Within 90 days of arrival, the applicant must register and collect the ICT Card at the local immigration office.
+- Within 90 days of arrival, collect your German ICT Card from the local immigration office.

 Processing Time: Typically 6 to 12 weeks, depending on the complexity and workload at the consulate and immigration offices.